openzooai/openzoo-python/README.md

 **Pricing**

-Pricing is soley based on size:
+Pricing for inference is solely based on size:

 | Size | Price per million tokens |
 |------|-------------------------|